 Processes established for determining and controlling the alarm set points of monitoring equipment provided for occupational personnel protection and indication.

-Processes provided for the identification, classification and control, in accordance with RG 1.97 and IEEE 497, of portable sampling equipment provided to meet NUREG-0737, Item III.D.3.3.
+Processes provided for the identification, classification and control, in accordance with Regulatory Guide (RG) 1.97 and IEEE 497, of portable sampling equipment provided to meet NUREG-0737, Item III.D.3.3.

 4. Adequacy of written procedures for collecting and analyzing air samples and for evaluating, reporting, and reviewing air sampling data.